BorhnN/forty-jekyll-theme/What we do 1.md

                         <h2 class="section-title">We Provide Appliance Services</h2>
                     </div>
                     <div class="left-text">
                         <p>Research instruments delivery: Research work is a lengthy process.
 We support those people who put their most of the time and concentration to build a better career and contribute to the research community.
 For which we provide home delivery of their required equipment, reagents, beakers, solvent, test tube, etc just to make the journey of young and pro scientists smoother.<br> Educative package selling: Modern era is building up based on the technology.
 Now we can carry thousands of books in our pocket.
 To help one to make him more knowledgeable and worthy.
 We provide a large number of books on pdf format and some special software(with operation manual) at affordable cost.<br>We always there to help you on completing your projects.So, why you are wasting your precious time and energy on searching for them?
-Knock us and have a smile.<br><br><a href="#pricing-plans" class="main-button">Go for Research Software & Pdf Book Store</a></p>
+Knock us and have a smile.<br><br><a href="#pricing-plans" class="main-button">Research Software & Pdf Book Store</a></p>
                     </div>
                 </div>
             </div>